Bioconductor/bioc_git_transition/doc/configure.md

 (Keep for historical reference)

-Because we do not authenticate users via http we could use the out-of-the-box Apache2 configuration to limit what users can see.
+Because we do not authenticate users via http we could use the out-of-the-box Apache configuration to limit what users can see.

 - Configure Apache as described here https://github.com/Bioconductor/AWS_management/blob/master/docs/Configure_Apache.md.
 - Add the git user, www-data, to the git group.